anandojha/qmrebind/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with QMMMReBind_SEEKR.
+This page details how to get started with qmrebind.

 ########################
 Introduction